The AA7BQ Shack - HRD 6.0 with a Flex 5000A radio running on Windows 7 x64, and a Mac Pro 2008 main system.

 From 1988 through 2006 I was employed at Sun Microsystems, Inc., as a UNIX systems architect.
 Sun was a fun place to work in the 80's, an exciting place to work in the 90's, and a miserable place after that.
 I blame it on the big company syndrome, as eventually it became a maddening bureaucracy.
 I would have stayed longer but I was finally let go in a mass layoff after having made it through 5 previous layoff cycles.
 Such is the world of big business today.
 I don't regret working there, however, because what I learned in those 18 years turned out to be more valuable than I could ever have imagined.
 It was time to go, I suppose, because less than 3 years later, Sun is no more, having been bought out by Oracle.
 Oh well, it was a great ride.

-Given a choice, between boats and flying however,I'd probably rather own an airplane.
-So far, it hasn't happened, however, and instead I count myself lucky to be able to rent one every once in a while now.
-I got my private pilot's license at age 30 in Colorado Springs, Colorado, in an airplane that was too small (a Piper Tomahawk) at an airfield that was too high (6000 feet msl).
-Today, I hold a CFII rating and a single and multiengine commercial license.
-I really enjoy instructing however it's not an occupation that that I could ever afford at this age.
+I got my private pilot's license at age 30 in Colorado Springs, Colorado, in an airplane that was way too small (a Piper Tomahawk) at an airfield that was way too high (6000 feet msl).
+I held a CFII rating from 1999 until 2014 but gave up instructing after several years of inactivity.
+I really enjoyed instructing however it's not an occupation that that I could ever afford at this age.
+Today, I hold a multiengine commercial instrument rating.
 I'm a lurking member of the EAA (Local Chapter 1217), the Civil Air Patrol (CAP) and the AOPA.
-Despite my fancy ratings, I have only accumulated about 600 hours of flying over the years.
+Despite my ratings experience, I've only accumulated about 600 hours of flying time over the years and hae never owned an airplane.
+I will always love them, however.

 I first got interested in radio back in the early 70's when there was a lot of cheap used (tube type) CB gear to be had.
 I got my CB license held the callsign KEU2408.
 I got bored with CB very quickly and within a year I was off the air for good.
 I did have an interest in ham radio at the time but could not get interested enough to sit down and learn the Morse code.